SABMIS: Sparse approximation based blind multi-image steganography scheme

 \subsection{Secret Image Quality Assessment}

 Since human observers are considered the final arbiter to assess the quality of the extracted secret images, we compare one such original secret image and its corresponding extracted secret image.
 The results of all other combinations are almost the same.
-In Figures \ref{fig:peppers secret image SABMIS} and \ref{fig:peppers secret recovered image SABMIS}, we show the original `Peppers' secret image and the extracted `Peppers' secret image (from the `Zelda' stego-image).
-From these figures, we observe that there is very little distortion in the extracted image.
-Besides this, for these two images, we also present their corresponding histograms (in Figures \ref{fig:peppers secret histogram SABMIS} and \ref{fig:peppers secret recovered histogram SABMIS}, respectively), and edge map diagrams (in Figures \ref{fig:peppers secret edge map SABMIS} and \ref{fig:peppers secret recovered edge map SABMIS}, respectively).
+In Figures 10(A) and 10(C), we show the original `Lake' secret image and the extracted `Lake' secret image (from the `Stream' stego-image).
+From these figures, we observe that there is little distortion in the extracted image.
+Besides this, for these two images, we also present their corresponding edge map diagrams (in Figures 10(B) and 10(D), respectively).
 Again, we observe minimal variations between the original and the extracted secret images.